Treating menopausal skin

 Published 02nd Oct 2024 by Michelle Duffield

-Dr Maryam Zamani and Dr Amélie Seghers from Pause share their tips on how to help your clients with menopausal skin.
+Dr Maryam Zamani and Dr Amélie Seghers share their tips on how to help your clients with menopausal skin.

 As your clients transition into the menopause, hormone levels drop resulting in various skin changes.
 While the skin can bear effects of the menopause, advising holistic approach is an effective strategy for targeting the face and complexion.
 Oculoplastic surgeon and facial aesthetics doctor, Maryam Zamani and consultant dermatologist at the clinic by Dr Maryam Zamani, Dr Amélie Seghers share three pillars for treating menopausal skin.